-Engineering programs in the U.S are accredited by the Accreditation Board for Engineering and Technology (ABET) through their Engineering Accreditation Commission (EAC).
-A full description of ABET and their activities is available at their website http://www.abet.org
+Engineering programs in the U.S. are accredited by the Accreditation Board for Engineering and Technology (ABET) through their Engineering Accreditation Commission (EAC).

-For more detailed information about accreditation, visit the School of Engineering and Science Assessment page.
+For more detailed information about course assessment policy and procedures, visit the School of Engineering and Science Assessment page.

 Engineering at Stevens has been accredited by ABET continuously since 1936.
 For most of this period the Stevens engineering curriculum was accredited under a single designation, Engineering.
 This was a reflection of the long standing Stevens tradition of providing a broad-based engineering education to all engineering students.
 This tradition remains and is founded on a strong core requirement.
 The core is coupled with elective sequences in the various engineering fields to provide students with the necessary depth of knowledge to become an effective practitioner within their chosen engineering discipline.
 The broad-based curriculum has stood the test of time in developing leaders.
 Stevens is one of a few universities that award the degree of Bachelor of Engineering rather than Bachelor of Science for engineering majors.